Last updated on October 19th, 2022 at 07:05 am

 Dollars And Other Popular Currencies Will Be Sold At Outrageous Rates

-By the new order, it means some questionable characters in Nigerian banks will now sell the US dollars and other foreign currencies at outrageous rates to their partners among the BDCs operators to make outrageous profits.
+By the new order, it means some questionable characters in Nigerian banks will now sell US dollars and other foreign currencies at outrageous rates to their partners among the BDCs operators to make outrageous profits.

 The implication is that the BDCs in turn would transfer the cost to business owners who need dollars for their business.

-Those who need dollars for legitimate transactions would bear the burden, in turn, the business owners would transfer the cost to the final consumers of goods or services they render.
+Those who need dollars for legitimate transactions would bear the burden, in turn, the business owners would transfer the cost to the final consumers of the goods or services they render.

 Scarcity Will Push Up Dollar-Naira Exchange Rate

 The stoppage of sales of forex to BDCs means the CBN has caused an artificial scarcity.
 Those who already have some dollars in their vault will definitely hoard and begin to sell a minute portion of it.